The people who excel at their sport normally have very powerful ways of thinking and feeling emotions.

 This post is about these mindsets and how they transfer and apply to everything else in life.

 As some of you may know, Parkour for many years of my younger life was my sporting passion.
-It is one of the things I have achieved the most in my life thus far, for many years I absolutely adored it and it has given me so much.
+It is what one the things I have achieved the most in my life thus far.

 I wasn’t talented at it when I first began but I did have one thing and that was the drive to get as good as I possibly could, I enjoyed it so much I put the time and effort in to achieving that.
 The thing I have learnt the most about from this sport is fear and the limitations of the mind.
 To get truly good at a sport like Parkour it takes courage, drive, passion, self-belief and a mad desire to break through the minds perceived limitations.